nasseef/cs2400/docs/Windows10-WSL.md

 ### Accessing your Project Files

-The best way to access your Windows files is to open your project directory in VSCode.
+The best way to work with your project files is to open your project directory in VSCode.

 - Choose `File` menu and select `Open Folder`.
   - This will automatically opens a new terminal in the project folder